lskatz/GSU-intro-to-bioinformatics/syllabus.md

 permalink: /syllabus/
 ---

+# Table of Contents
+* this unordered seed list will be replaced by toc as unordered list {:toc}

 # Intro to bioinformatics

 Welcome to Intro to bioinformatics!
 We're going to have a great time this semester exploring bioinformatics together.